LHolten/blog/content/hidden/rust_query_0.4.md

 hidden = true
 +++

-It has been more than 4 months since I [wrote about](/rust-query-announcement) `rust-query` for the first time.
+It has been more than 4 months since I first [wrote about](/rust-query-announcement) `rust-query`, the query builder for SQLite.
 Since then there have been a lot of changes.
-I am really excited about the state of things and I am looking forward to feedback from the rust community!
+I am really excited about the state of things and I am looking forward to feedback from the Rust community!

 ## Type Driven Select
 To show the new features, I will set the stage by defining a schema: